theproductiveprogrammer/dennis-deployer/README.md

 “I’ll keep you posted boss”

-“Create a bare repo Dennis!”

-“Heh heh!
-That’s a pretty funny thing to say boss!”

-Dennis is smart enough to create a bare repo one step behind so a ‘push’ can trigger a deployment hook.

 “Run this command in this folder Dennis”

 “Ok boss but I can’t be held responsible if it blows up!”